Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: One-forms and Fredholm theory in the normal gauge

 \subsection{The principal symbol in the one form setting}

-In order to do the computation of the principal symbol of $L_j I$ in $x>0$ in a smooth (thus uniform) manner down to $x=0$, in a way that also describes the boundary principal symbol {\em near} fiber infinity (the previous computations were at fiber infinity only!), it is convenient to utilize a direct oscillatory integral representation of $L_j I$, or indeed $L_0 I$, $j=0,1$.
-We in fact do the complete form computation from scratch, initially using a general localizer $\tilde\chi$ (potentially explicitly dependent on $x,y,\omega$ as well, with compact support in $\lambda/x$), not just the kind considered above, noting that we already know that we have a pseudodifferential operator $A_{j,\digamma}=e^{-\digamma/x}L_j Ie^{\digamma/x}\in\Psisc^{-1,0}$, with $A_j$ the component mapping to tangential ($j=0$) or normal ($j=1$) one forms given by
+In order to do the computation of the principal symbol of $L_j I$ in $x>0$ in a smooth (thus uniform) manner down to $x=0$, in a way that also describes the boundary principal symbol {\em near} fiber infinity (the previous computations were at fiber infinity only!), it is convenient to utilize a direct oscillatory integral representation of $L_j I$, $j=0,1$.
+With a slight abuse of notation we write

+this is indeed the previous $N_\digamma$ with domain restricted to tangential one-forms is and with target space decomposed according to the normal-tangential decomposition of one-forms.